jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

   - _Tiki Tee's_: Located just off Karon Beach, we dined there twice and every dish was a hit.
 These were our best meals in Thailand, and were offered for a great price.
 They really understood how to balance the flavours and the presentation of the food was immaculate.
 - Do
   - Try to take the Smart Bus to and from the airport if you can, because taxis and Grabs can be very expensive.

+### Turkey

+#### Istanbul (February 2026)

+- See
+  - _Süleymaniye Mosque viewpoint_: The mosque itself is bigger and older than the Blue Mosque and elaborately decorated inside, but its garden also provides one of the best views of the "new city", topped by Galata Tower.
+- Do
+  - _Karlık Turistik lamp shop_: The shop is away from tourist areas, but they produce their own mosaic glass lamps and sell them for much more reasonable prices than at the Grand Bazaar or near Galata Tower.
+  - _Üsküdar_: A short ferry ride from various neighbourhoods on the European side of the city, you can cross the Bosphorus and walk around a happening neighbourhood that feels more organic and budget-friendly than Taksim or Fatih.

 ### Uzbekistan